-Previously, Massachusetts and California planned the earliest gas-engine car bans in the U.S. Now, Washington leaves the two states’ 2035 targets in the rearview.
+Previously, Massachusetts and California planned the earliest gas-engine car bans in the U.S.

 The measure was part of a $17 billion docket of transportation and climate initiatives called Move Ahead Washington.

 View this post on Instagram

 Legislative Challenges and Timeline

 If it can formalize the ban Washington would also the first state to pass a gas-engine car ban without an executive order.
 But HB 1204’s path to becoming the law of the Evergreen State was not straightforward.